oh2mp/esp32_smart_rv/bin/README.md

 Here are the binaries that you can upload to an ESP32 Dev Module with `esptool` without compiling yourself.

-Use this command.
+Use this command (everything in one line).
 Change the port if needed!

 ```
 esptool --chip esp32 --port /dev/ttyUSB0 --baud 921600 --before default_reset --after hard_reset